Why you might want to talk

 How to start the conversation

-- Use triggers for the conversation, such as TV plotlines or news stories
+- Use triggers for the conversation, such as relevant TV plotlines or news stories

-- Ask your relative to consider ‘what if…?’ scenarios
+- Ask your relative or friend to consider ‘what if…?’ scenarios

 - Ask leading questions – ‘Have you thought about who will make decisions for you if you can’t?’

-If your relative wants to give someone authority to make decisions for them, there are different options.
-If they want someone to make decisions about their money or care in the future, they will need a lasting power of attorney.
-There are two types:
+If your relative or friend wants to give someone authority to make decisions for them should the need arise, there are different options depending on the type of decision.
+If they want someone to make decisions about their money or care in the future, they will need a lasting power of attorney (LPA).
+There are two types of LPA:

 - health and welfare – only used when you lose mental capacity

-If your relative doesn’t set up a Lasting Power of Attorney and then they lose capacity, you might have to go to the Court of Protection to get permission to act on their behalf.
+If your relative or friend doesn’t set up an LPA and then they lose capacity, you might have to go to the Court of Protection to get permission to act on their behalf.
 This can be a lengthy and expensive process.

-If they want to set out their wishes for their wellbeing and health care, they can also make an advance decision to refuse treatment, or an advance statement to say how they would like to be looked after and cared for.
-These will be used if they ever lose capacity to make or communicate their wishes.
+If they want to refuse any specific treatments, they can also make an advance decision to refuse treatment, or an advance statement to say how they would like to be cared for.
+These will be used if they ever lose capacity to make the decision or communicate their wishes.
 An advance decision is legally binding.

 As a first step, look at:

-If your relative is struggling after being diagnosed with a long-term condition, support from a trained counsellor may be helpful or they could get help from other support organisations.
+If your relative or friend is struggling after being diagnosed with a long-term condition, support from a trained counsellor may be helpful, or they could get help from other support organisations.